 The main drawback of the method was that websites had to register with Comodo for the feature to work.

 Comodo claimed that most financial and popular websites did (PayPal did for example) but that it could happen that pages on supported websites were not added by the owner of the property as owners had to request inclusion individually.

 The registration requirement meant that smaller sites and many non-English sites operated by companies, were not supported.
 The German PayPal site for instance could not be verified using the software.

-That's where the second indicator of a website's trustworthiness comes into play.
-Both Firefox and Internet Explorer display a padlock in the status bar of the browser when a user opens a website that is using the SSL protocol.
+Comodo's software identified several trust credentials and signals, and that's where the second indicator of a website's trustworthiness came into play.
+Both Firefox and Internet Explorer displayed a padlock in the status bar of the browser if the site in question supported HTTPS.

-Comodo Verification Engine is an interesting tool for users who work with websites that are included in the database.
-This mainly means English speaking users who work primarily with either Microsoft's Internet Explorer or Mozilla Firefox.Advertisement
+Comodo Verification Engine was an interesting tool for users who access websites that are included in the database.
+This mainly meant English speaking users who worked primarily with either Microsoft's Internet Explorer or Mozilla Firefox.Advertisement

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.

 We are committed to keeping our content free and independent, which means no paywalls, no sponsored posts, no annoying ad formats or subscription fees.